abdallah-eldali/fire-messenger/README.md

 # Warning ⚠️:
 This extension will remove **ALL** chat messages.
 Including any messages sent by others in the chat.
 Please create a backup of your messages before attempting to use this extension.
 Unsending and removing messages is **PERMANENT**.

+Also, please note that there is the possibility that some other users in the chat **MIGHT** be notified of messages being unsent.
+I'm unaware as to why it happens.
+If someone has any ideas as to why it happens, then I would greatly appreciate if you could create an [issue ticket](#issue-reporting) here outlining and explaining why it happens so I can see if it's possible to mitigate notifications being sent.

 ***

 # Available: